Rodolfo Lanciani: Forma Urbis Romae

 Lanciani's great work was the production of a map of the ancient city of Rome, a "unique work within the genre".
 It shares the (modern) name of the ancient (Severan) marble map, the Forma Urbis Romae.
 It is a set of 46 detailed maps of ancient Rome, issued in 1893–1901.
 The maps measure 25 by 36 inches, at a scale of 1:1000.
 The map outlines ancient features in black, early modern features (based on the Nolli map of 1748) in red, and modern features (as of 1893) in blue.

 The modern Atlas of Ancient Rome by Andrea Carandini is a "systematic update... and a reformulation of the information" of Lanciani's Forma Urbis.

 Archives

 Lanciani assembled a sizable documentary collection of images and material related to Rome's history during his lifetime.
 These include thousands of photographs of excavations and discoveries taken by Lanciani himself, but also constitute thousands of pages of maps, watercolors, as well as about 15,000 historic prints and drawings.
 3,000 volumes of documentation were bequeathed to the National Institute of Archaeology and Art History in Rome upon Lanciani's death in 1929; the collection occupies its own room in the Palazzo Venezia.
-About one-quarter of the collection was digitized and made available to the public through an online database in 2017 by researchers at Stanford University Libraries, Dartmouth College, and the University of Oregon.
+The collection was digitized and made available to the public through an online database started in 2017 by researchers at Stanford University Libraries, Dartmouth College, and the University of Oregon.